Researcher and Supervisor Development Training Privacy Notice

 Automated decision-making

-We will not make any decisions about you automatically using a computer, based on your personal data.
-All decisions affecting you will be taken by a human.
+We do not use computers to make decisions about you based solely on your personal data.
+Any decisions that affect you will always be made by a human, ensuring that you are treated fairly.

 How to complain to the Information Commissioner’s Office

 You have the right to complain to The Information Commissioner if you believe that our processing of your personal data does not meet our data protection obligations.
-The Information Commissioner can be contacted:
+The Information Commissioner can be contacted using the following details:

 By post: Information Commissioners Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK95AF.